VDB-Robin/IDMIL_participation_VDB/README.md

 *The objective of the generator is the creation of a continuous unpredictable music stream of appreciable quality.
 The creation of this stream is achieved through the use of artificial intelligence.
 The output of the generator is either a MIDI or an audio stream (as the generator also has an internal synthesis available, which is very useful in a testing context).*

+To make the code work, after installing everything necessary (see requirements), you just have to launch the main python code.
+Be careful, also to have downloaded the complete "Operating_files" folder.
+Moreover, it is necessary to change in the code the path to where you have placed this folder.
+To save time during the execution it is also advised to change the pre-selected midi port.

 Note that it is perfectly possible to re-train a neural network and to continue to use this code.
 The only thing is to change the trained network in the "Operating_files/checkpoints_IA" and to check its correct referencing in the main code.
 For more information about the training, see the GitHub pages of the Google Magenta project.

+### Generator menu

+1. __Loop__ : as the generator creates continuously, it is not initially intended to stagnate on one of the generated sequences.
+However, thanks to this command the user can ask the system to loop on the sequence he is reading.
+Once the user is bored of this loop, he can resume the classic sequence path thanks to this same command.
+2. __Pause__ : elementary, but useful, the playback can be paused without cutting off the generating part.
+3. __Activate the conditioned mode__ : this specific mode consists of using a small MIDI file to extend it.
+The user thus has the possibility of working on files selected or recorded by himself in the generation process.
+This continuation thus represents a generation conditioned by a small sequence from the user.
+4. __Volume__ : in case the user wants to keep the internal audio synthesis of the generator, he can modify the volume of this audio production.
+5. __Turn off the system__ : nothing lasts forever, the user's desire to use the generator is no exception.

 ## Notes